saimachi/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     using Microsoft.AspNetCore.Authentication.AzureADB2C.UI;
     ```

-3. Locate the `app.UseAuthentication();` line within the `public void Configure` method, and add the following line of code after it:
+3. Locate the `app.UseAuthorization();` line within the `public void Configure` method, and add the following line of code before it:

     ```
     app.UseAuthentication();